 Employees are vital to the success of any organization, therefore it’s important to keep your employees motivated and happy.
 With the world being so globalized now there has been an increased importance of employing the most talented people all contribute to the complex design of reward programmers (Gross and Friedman, 2004).
 An employee’s willingness to stay on a job mostly depends on the reward system of the company (Armstrong, 2003).
 In other, for organizations to get the best out of their employees and be able to keep their employees it is important to consider various ways in which they can be compensated (Falola, 2014).

 Historically, organizations primarily relied on monetary incentives such as salaries and bonuses to retain talent.
-However, a paradigm shift has occurred as businesses recognize the need to adopt a more holistic approach, acknowledging the significance of non-monetary factors in employee satisfaction and loyalty.
-(Smith, 2018; Jones & Williams, 2020)
+However, a paradigm shift has occurred as businesses recognize the need to adopt a more holistic approach, acknowledging the significance of non-monetary factors in employee satisfaction and loyalty (Smith, 2018; Jones & Williams, 2020).

 One of the common strategies that organizations use to retain employees is to offer them monetary incentives, such as salary, bonuses, commissions, or stock options.
 Monetary incentives are assumed to be the main motivators for employees, as they can satisfy their basic needs and increase their standard of living.
 However, monetary incentives may not be sufficient or effective in retaining employees, especially in the context of economic downturns, budget constraints, or market fluctuations.
 Moreover, monetary incentives may have some negative consequences, such as creating inequity, reducing intrinsic motivation, or encouraging unethical behavior (Armstrong, 2003).